 Britain armed its merchant ships and ordered them to fire on surfacing submarines.
 This put an end to the chivalry of German submarine captains surfacing to warn crews that they were about to be sunk.
 Among the ships sunk in early 1915 was the British liner, the Lusitania.
 While harbored at New York, the German embassy in Washington DC announced in New York newspapers that war existed between Britain and Germany and that the Lusitania would be a legitimate target when it reached the war zone in waters adjacent to the British Isles.
 Various Americans ignored the warnings.
 President Wilson was aware of the warning but chose not to restrict Americans from traveling on the ship.
 The Lusitania was making extra money for its owners by transporting war munitions.
 When it arrived in British waters a German submarine sank it, and 1,198 people died, including 128 Americans.
 In Britain and the United States, people were outraged.
-American newspapers stated as fact that no war material had been aboard the Lusitania.
+American newspapers stated that no war material had been aboard the Lusitania.
 The secondary explosion of munitions on board was erroneously described as a second torpedo.
 Newspaper editors described submarine warfare as cruel and barbaric – too barbaric ever to be employed by Americans.

 In the United States, hostility toward Britain was at a high point because of Britain's handling of the Irish rebellion.
-Wilson was fed up with Britain's attitude toward his peace proposals, fed up with Britain's continuing violations of the rights of US and others powers on the high seas, displeased by Britain's censoring the mail of Americans and by its blacklisting US companies that traded with Germany and Austria-Hungary.
+Wilson was fed up with Britain's attitude toward his peace proposals, fed up with Britain's continuing violations of the rights of the US and others on the high seas, displeased by Britain's censoring the mail of Americans and by its blacklisting US companies that traded with Germany and Austria-Hungary.

 Wilson found his advisors unanimously in favor of war.
 He agonized.
-No evidence exists that he was influenced by a desire to serve armament manufacturers or to save the investments of those who had been lending money to the Britain — largely men who had opposed him in his run for office in 1916 and to whom Wilson owed nothing.
-Wilson came down on the side of his advisors, and he created a rationale for his decision.
+No evidence exists that he was influenced by a desire to serve armament manufacturers or to save the investments of those who had been lending money to the Britain — largely men who had opposed him in his run for office in 1916 and to whom Wilson owed little or nothing.
+But Wilson came down on the side of his advisors, and he created a rationale for his decision.
 He went before a joint session of Congress and announced that the United States would not choose "the path of submission."
 The world, he told Congress and the nation, must be "made safe for democracy."
 He called for a new balance of power.
 On April 6 the US House of Representatives voted 373 to 50 in favor of declaring war, and the Senate voted in favor 82 to 6.
 The congressmen greeted the results by standing on their chairs, waving their American flag lapel pins and cheering.
-The evangelist Billy Sunday was cheered by the decision, and his view was echoed by the Los Angeles Times, which joined Billy Sunday in claiming that the United States was on its way to fighting "Christ's war."
-Also there were religious leaders who protested that the war was a violation of Christianity.
+The evangelist Billy Sunday was cheered by the decision, and his view was echoed by the Los Angeles Times, which joined the evangelist Billy Sunday in claiming that the United States was on its way to fighting "Christ's war."
+(There were also religious leaders who protested that the war was a violation of Christianity.)

 CONTINUE READING: More Failure: 1917

-Copyright © 2016 by Frank E. Smitha.
+Copyright © 2017 by Frank E. Smitha.
 All rights reserved.